Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Sampling Spanning Trees in Sublinear Rounds

+By the union bound, the error in our algorithm is at most the same error with which we sample perfect matchings multiplied by the number of perfect matchings we sample.
+We sample $O(\log \ell)$ perfect matchings as there are $O(\log \ell)$ levels in a phase.
+To be more precise this follows using probabilistic coupling.
+We can think of a sampler with error $\psi$ as returning the same sample as some true sampler with probability $1-\psi$.
+Furthermore, the error in our algorithm can be bounded by the probability that at any point the approximate sampler for perfect matchings differs from the true uniform sampler. \end{proof}

+Lastly, we analyze the runtime for the first phase of the algorithm.
+Note that the time is dominated by the matrix multiplication.

-Recall that $\ell$ is $\Theta(n^3)$.
-Note that the initial matrix exponentiation can be done, using tabulation, in $\Tilde{O}(n^{\alpha})$ rounds.
-Each machine receiving its column in each of the matrices takes $\Tilde{O}(1)$ rounds.
-Furthermore, each level of the algorithm can be done in $\Tilde{O}(1)$ rounds, the only part not taking constant time is the binary search.
-This leads to a total runtime for the first phase of $\Tilde{O}(n^{\alpha})$ rounds.
+\begin{lemma} The first phase of the algorithm requires $\Tilde{O}(n^\alpha)$ rounds. \end{lemma} \begin{proof} Recall that $\ell$ is $\Tilde{\Theta}(n^3)$.
+Note that the initial matrix exponentiation can be done, by successively powering the transition matrix, in $\Tilde{O}(n^{\alpha})$ rounds.
+Each machine receiving its column in each of the matrices then takes $\Tilde{O}(1)$ rounds.

+It is then sufficient to argue that the $O(\log n)$ levels each require $O(\log n)$ rounds.
+Each communication we describe between $\sfM$ and the other machines takes $O(1)$ rounds.
+The only non-trivial step here is $\sfM$ broadcasting the set $S$ and receiving back the corresponding submatrix.
+As $|S| = O(\sqrt{n})$, broadcast can be done in two rounds.
+Furthermore, as the submatrix has size $O(n)$, $\sfM$ can receive it in $O(1)$ rounds using Lenzen's protocol.
+Finally, the binary search process takes a total of $O(\log n)$ rounds. \end{proof}